4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/simple_app.rst

     pandas

 The `README.md` file should contain a description of the application and information on how to use it.
-This file is not required by EngineRoom, but it is considered good practice to include it in the project folder.
+This file is not required by *EngineRoom*, but it is considered good practice to include it in the project folder.
 Open the file and enter the following
 content: